For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

 9 – Anything under the bed

-Many people live in small spaces and they need every little corner of their homes to store their belongings.
+Many people live in small spaces, so they need every little corner of their homes to store their belongings.

 However, if you don’t live in a tiny studio apartment and still need to store things under your bed, you may have too much stuff!